Collecting baseline data for large predator species in Zambezi National Park.

 Click here for information about lions within Zimbabwe.

-Approximately 40% of the Park has been surveyed to date.
+2013: Approximately 50% of the Park has been surveyed to date.
 Hyena, lion, cheetah and leopard have all been confirmed as present through transect surveys.
-Whilst no evidence has been found of African Wild Dog, they have been observed elsewhere within the Park, but have yet to observed on transects.
+Whilst no evidence has been found of African wild dog, they have been observed elsewhere within the Park, but have yet to be observed on transects.
 Hyena are the dominant predator species whilst few signs of cheetah have been observed.
 Both hyena and cheetah observations have been made in areas lacking signs of other large predators, whilst lion and leopard signs have been discovered together in several areas.